Ilustrirte Velt (Illustrated World)

 However, Dinezon was more of a moralist than an artist.
 His works have more of a didactic than artistic worth.
 His intention was to teach the reader through his writing, to preach morality, and to show him the right way.
 For him, the contents and not the form was the main point.
-Therefore, he didn’t mull over the problem of our languages at all: Which language is the national language, which is the Pantheon language of the national Jewish art-treasures?
+Therefore, he didn’t mull over the problem of our languages at all: Which language is the national language, which is the Pantheon language of the national Jewish art treasures?
 The question hardly held any interest for him.

 Beginning his literary activity in Hebrew, like many of his friends, he switched to Yiddish simply to enlighten the Jewish folk-masses in the only language they understood.
 The moralist considers chiefly the usefulness, the prompt didactic obedience to his words.
-The more listeners he has, the more that he is understood—that is the main consideration.
+The more listeners he has, the more he is understood—that is the main consideration.
 Dinezon became a Yiddish writer for purely utilitarian purposes, not from a nationalist-artistic standpoint.

 Being rooted in the old national Hebrew culture (the ongoing battle against fanaticism and superstition notwithstanding), he was imbued, therefore, with Jewish religiosity, Jewish morality, and Jewish traditions.
-He possessed a natural love for Jewish national-historical cultural treasures.
+He possessed a natural love for Jewish national-historical and cultural treasures.
 He was a Torah scholar and sage who knew and valued Jewish learning, and he loved the Land of Israel and the Hebrew language and its literature.
 He could not adapt to modern “Judaism” and those of our younger writers who tore away completely from the older Yiddish culture.

 And leaving behind the purely practical standpoint, he also saw in Yiddish the primary constraint and the surest safeguard against assimilation.
 Yiddish is the language of the great Jewish masses.
-In this way, Yiddish creates a Jewish milieu, Jewish life.
+In this way, Yiddish creates a Jewish milieu, a Jewish life.
 One who writes and speaks Yiddish is a loyal son of the people.
 Someone who lives in a Yiddish atmosphere is tied to the millions of Jewish brothers and sisters.
 Writing and speaking Yiddish means feeling and thinking Jewish; it means being a Jew.

-However, someone who shifts to a foreign language also stops feeling and thinking Jewish, moves slowly over to a foreign world, is slowly torn away from the Jewish people, and finally becomes assimilated and lost to Jewish life.
+However, someone who shifts to a foreign language also stops feeling and thinking Jewish, slowly moves over to a foreign world, is slowly torn away from the Jewish people, and finally becomes assimilated and lost to Jewish life.

 Therefore, Dinezon was always strongly against foreign education, against schools with a foreign language of instruction.
 For this reason, he was so angry with the Jewish intelligentsia who spoke in foreign languages, even among the nationalist circles.
 Quiet, modest, mild, Dinezon became fired up and furious when he would hear the younger generation speak foreign languages in Jewish nationalist homes.

 Today we see a large portion of our intelligentsia who are not ashamed to speak and read Yiddish openly among themselves.
 At Jewish gatherings and readings, we now hear almost no foreign languages.
 Several decades ago, it was entirely different.
 Even our nationalist intellectuals did not have the courage to speak Yiddish openly.
 When I made Dinezon’s acquaintance at Peretz’s home 28 years ago, everyone still spoke Russian or Polish.
-Even Peretz himself always spoke Polish or Russian then, not mentioning Sokolov and his circle who spoke only Polish.
+Even Peretz himself always spoke Polish or Russian then, not to mention Sokolov and his circle, who spoke only Polish.
 Only Dinezon remained firm and persevered in speaking only Yiddish.
 And wherever Dinezon circulated—and Dinezon circulated in many Jewish homes—he caused Yiddish to be the language of conversation.